jeholliday/shellshock/README.md

 injection vulnerability because it allows an attacker to do anything they want to a system without needing physical access.

-Shellshock makes remote achieving RCE as simple as:
+Shellshock makes achieving RCE as simple as:
 1. Find a program that accepts input over the Internet
 2. The input is processed and stored in an environment variable
 3. The program runs Bash

 It turns out that this simple vulnerability and steps are applicable to many different common applications because so many depend on Bash to run commands.
 Therefore, this one vulnerability in Bash creates countless vulnerabilities in other programs.
-This report will examine exactly how Shellshock works and demonstrate how it can be used to exploit well-known services.

 # Breaking down the Vulnerabilities
 Shellshock consists of several different vulnerabilities that relate to how Bash handles environment variables.
 These variables allow a user or script to define a value once and then reuse that value again by giving it's name.
 An environment variable definition in Bash might look like `GREETING="Hello, World"`.
-After defining this variable, the value `Hello, World!` can be used again by just typing `$GREETING`.
+After defining this variable, the value `Hello, World` can be used again by just typing `$GREETING`.
 Programs frequently pass arguments or configuration values to Bash by assigning variables before invoking it.
-However, environment variables can also accidentally leak into Bash because by default any environment variables set in the original processes environment will be set in Bash's environment.
+However, environment variables can also accidentally leak into Bash because by default any environment variables set in the original process's environment will be set in Bash's environment.
 This behavior can cause the unintended consequences of leaking sensitive information and create potential vulnerabilities.